Validators

 username

 Username check.
 By default, only the Latin-alphabet letters, digits, and printable characters up to 0x7e are allowed, except for " ,\t:+&#%$^(){}[]!@~*?<>=|\\/\"'`".
 All the letters will be lower-cased.
-The name cannot start or end with a dot, and the '-' or '_' symbols.
-Possible values (several parameters can be specified comma separated):
+The name cannot start or end with a dot and the '-' or '_' symbols.
+Possible values (several parameters can be specified separated with a comma):

-case - do not convert symbols to lower-case
+case - do not convert symbols to lower-case;

-upper- convert all symbols to upper-case (if specified, it has a higher priority than the case parameter)
+upper - convert all symbols to upper-case (if specified, it has a higher priority than the case parameter);

-digit - username size limit (the default value is 16)
+digit - username size limit (the default value is 16).

 <input type="text" name="name" check="username" checkargs="upper,8"/>